Al Qasimi

 The Al Qasimi (القاسمي, spelled sometimes as Al Qassimi or Al Qassemi; plural: Al Qawasem القواسم and, archaically, Joasmee) is an Arab dynasty and tribe that rules Sharjah and Ras Al Khaimah, today forming two of the seven emirates of the United Arab Emirates.
 They are one of the longest reigning royal families in the Arabian peninsula.
-Historically, they also ruled over the town of Lengeh as sheikhs for a century until its annexation by Iran in 1887.
+Historically, they also controlled the town of Bandar Lengeh on the Iranian coast of the Persian Gulf from 1779, when the Zand rulers formally recognised a Qasimi as local governor (farmandar), until 1887, when the Tehran government evicted them as part of its policy of reclaiming its Gulf littoral — the territory having always remained nominally under Iranian sovereignty rather than constituting an independent Qasimi domain.

-The Qawasem were a confederation of Sunni tribes in south eastern Gulf region surrounding the cities of Ras Al Khaimah and Sharjah; and faced strong rivalry with the Omani empire for naval domination along the Persian Gulf.
-Due to their allegiance to the Emirate of Dir'iyah, the British Empire branded them as "pirates" and fought two major military campaigns against them in 1809 and 1819.
+The Qawasem were a confederation of Sunni tribes in south eastern Gulf region surrounding the cities of Ras Al Khaimah and Sharjah.
+They were strong rivals of the Omani empire and pursued naval domination in the Persian Gulf.
+The British Empire branded the Qawasem as "pirates" and launched two major military raids against them in 1809 and 1819.

 Origin

 Flag of the Al Qawasim prior to 1820.
 Flown after 1820 during war time only.
 The motto reads "A victory from Allah and an imminent conquest".

 The Qawasim tribe from which dynasty originates are Huwala, their ancestors migrating and keeping connections between the Arabian Peninsula and Persia, in particular maintaining their rulership over the town of Lengeh on the coast of Hormozgan province.
 The Qawasim tribe itself is of Hashemite origin, descending from Husayn ibn Ali, through their eponymous ancestor Al Qasim bin Idris bin Ja’far al-Zaki.

 During the 18th century, the Arabian Peninsula witnessed a revolutionary socio-political and religious transformation under the reformers of the Muwahhidun (Unitarian) movement led by Muhammad ibn 'Abd al-Wahhab, often referred as Wahhabis.
 Embracing his ideals, the Qawasim robustly championed the doctrines of the Muwahhidun in the Gulf region and became a close ally of the Emirate of Diriyah.

-By the early 19th century, the Qawasim emerged as a maritime power based both in Ras Al Khaimah on the Southern shore of the Persian Gulf and Qishm, Bandar Abbas and Lingeh on the Persian shore in the 19th century.
+By the early 19th century, the Qawasim emerged as a maritime power based both in Ras Al Khaimah on the southern shore of the Persian Gulf and Qishm, Bandar Abbas and Lingeh on the northern shore.